 On Small World Day, preschool students may wear clothing that is representative of their family’s heritage or country of origin.
 Kindergarten students will wear the Challenger uniform, but they may add a scarf, vest, pendant, or other accessory representing their ancestry or one of the nations they have studied.
 (Please be sure to consider safety when planning attire.)

 We encourage children to bring photographs, books, or other items about their ancestry or heritage for this in-class curriculum event.
 Please mark pieces carefully with your name and phone number so we can make sure they are returned to you afterward.
+Note: This is an in-class curriculum activity.
+We will provide a snack for the festivities, so please do not send treats with your child.

 In preparation for this month’s Science Fair, students are conducting experiments using the scientific method.
 In a few weeks, they’ll be displaying the results of their investigations.
 Our clever Challenger students would love to have you stop by to peruse their exhibits and discuss their projects with them.